schwilklab/BBNP-transects/README.md

 BBNP20102011Data
 ================

-Data and code from Waring and Schwilk
+Data and code from Waring and Schwilk 2014
-Plant dieback under exceptional drought driven by elevation, not by plant traits, in Big Bend National Park, Texas USA
+Plant dieback under exceptional drought driven by elevation, not by plant traits, in Big Bend National Park, Texas USA PeerJ, 2:e477

-There will be code written in R as well as metadata and data files added to this repo shortly